 The Virginia, Maryland & Delaware Association of Electric Cooperatives (VMDAEC) exists to serve the member-owned electric cooperatives in the three-state area.
 Thirteen co-ops in Virginia, one in Maryland, and one in Delaware are members of the Association.

-Association member cooperatives serve more than 2 million people in the three states through over 600,000 meters in Virginia; over 50,000 meters in Maryland; and about 90,000 meters in Delaware.
+Association member cooperatives serve more than 2 million people in the three states through over 600,000 meters in Virginia; over 50,000 meters in Maryland; and more than 90,000 meters in Delaware.
 About 90 percent of these meters serve residences.

 Electric cooperatives are consumer-owned, state-chartered electric utilities.
 So the Association is the largest consumer organization in each of the three states.